Panchesco/panchco_eegrid/README.md

 # panchco_eegrid
-Library for working with data saved to an EE2 Grid field
+Library of functions for accessing data saved to an EE2 Grid field